scott-griffiths/bitformat/README.md

   * The simplest is just a `Field` which contains a single data type, and either a single value or an array of values.
 These can usually be constructed from a string.
   * A `Format` contains a list of other fields.
 These can be nested to any depth.
   * Fields like `Repeat`, `Find` and `Condition` can be used to add more logical structure.
-* The values of other fields can be used in later calculations via an f-string like expression syntax.
+* The values of other fields can be used in later calculations via an f-string-like expression syntax.
 * Data is always stored efficiently as a contiguous array of bits.

 An Example